Termination for operational reasons in labor law

 Lawyer for - Labor Law | Criminal Law | IT Law | Data Protection

-Cancellation is not a nice thing, although unfortunately it is more common than we think.
-A Cancellation always stands for a negative relationship between employer and employee.
-Reasons for this are classified in three different categories.
-Personal reasons for termination, behavioral reasons for termination or operational reasons for termination.
-Operational reasons for termination Cancellation are therefore present if, for urgent and operational reasons, it is necessary that the employee can no longer be employed by the employer and operational reasons prevent this continued employment, cf. § 1 II KSchG.
+Personal reasons for dismissal, behavioral reasons for dismissal or operational reasons for dismissal.
+Operational reasons for dismissal Cancellation are deemed to exist if it is necessary for urgent operational reasons that the employee can no longer be employed by the employer and operational reasons prevent this continued employment, cf. § 1 II KSchG.

-The reasons themselves can be further differentiated into internal reasons or external reasons.
-External reasons are circumstances for which the employer is not directly responsible.
+External reasons exist if the circumstances are not directly attributable to the employer.
 In most cases, an internal reason is derived from an external reason.
-For example, a lack of orders or the rationalization of jobs are well-known reasons for termination for operational reasons.
+For example, a lack of orders or the rationalization of jobs are well-known reasons for dismissal for operational reasons.

 Do reasons for termination for operational reasons have to be stated?